Amber Alert Issued For Missing 14-Year-Old Fairview Girl

 FAIRVIEW, Texas (CBSDFW.COM) – An Amber Alert for a missing girl from Fairview was issued Sunday night.

 According to the Texas Department of Public Safety, Hayley Giandoni, 14, was last seen on Dec.
-18 at about 6 p.m. on the 100 block of Stonehenge Dr. in Fairview.READ MORE: City Of DeSoto Partners With Chris Howell Foundation To Donate Toys & Food To Nearly 500 Kids
+18 at about 6 p.m. on the 100 block of Stonehenge Dr. in Fairview.READ MORE: Mother, Children Rescued From Dallas Apartment Fire

+Texas DPS said Giandoni was abducted, but did not describe any suspects.
+She is considered to be in “grave or immediate” danger.

-Giandoni is white and is about 5’4″ and weighs approximately 170 lbs.READ MORE: Congressman Colin Allred: 'We Can't Give Up' On Build Back Better Act
+Giandoni is white and is about 5’4″ and weighs approximately 170 lbs.READ MORE: There's A New Millionaire In Mansfield

 She has brown hair and brown eyes and was last seen wearing a grey sweatshirt and camouflage leggings.